 At the reporting date no loans were considered impaired.
 An allowance for expected credit losses has been recorded in accordance with AASB 9 Financial Instruments: recognition and measurement (Note 3).
 Loans to parishes, schools and other diocesan entities are guaranteed by the Trustee.
 A quarterly report on the position of these loans is provided to the Trustee and Bishop-in-Council.

-Loans approved but not advanced as at 31 December:
+Loans approved but not advanced as at 31 December: 34,572,430 22,900,727 a) Derivatives not designated as hedging instruments

 8 OTHER FINANCIAL ASSETS AND LIABILITIES